vitcorr/carleton-course-notifier/README.md

-# Carleton University Course Notifier (IN PROGRESS)
+# Carleton University Course Notifier

 This project is a reminder service that notifies you when a seat opens up in any class of your choice at Carleton University